jaycode8/jaycode8/README.md

-### Hi there 👋 am JayMoh alias JayTech
+### Hi there 👋
+. 🤗 Am JayMoh alias JayTech
-🌱 I’m currently doing Web development and design
+. 🌱 I’m currently doing Web development and design

 <!--
 **jaycode8/jaycode8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.